BazzaCuda/MinimalistMediaPlayerX/README.md

 MMP: Minimalist Media Player
 =====================

-**KNOWN ISSUE: Make sure that, at a minimum, your `mpv.conf` file contains the line `image-display-duration=1`, or however many seconds you want the slideshows to display each image for.
-This is minor issue with the slideshows that will be fixed in the next release.**

 An all-in-one media player, image library manager (with built-in image and thumbnail browser, and image manipulation), and timeline editor for fast lossless editing of audio and video files.

 Good or bad, what do you like or dislike about `MMP`?
 Love it, or not what you were looking for?
 Let me know [here](https://github.com/BazzaCuda/MinimalistMediaPlayerX/discussions/47).
 I'm _**very**_ keen to hear from you.